Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Enhancing Healthcare Team Outcomes

 For the healthcare team, caring for patients near death can be uniquely challenging for everyone involved.
 Healthcare providers sometimes feel as if "their job is done" as they can no longer heal the patient and "drop out" of the patient's care.
 This can lead to patients and their loved ones feeling abandoned by the healthcare team as they near death.[15]
 They often wish for guidance emotionally and physically.
 This is where an end-of-life interdisciplinary team can be very helpful.
 Physicians can provide clarity on diagnostic and prognostic information.
-Pharmacists participate by dispensing appropriate comfort medication in a timely fashion by working directly with the nursing staff.
-Hospice care providers, including social workers and nursing staff, can provide counsel, administer comfort care, deliver emotional support, and empathize with both the patient and the family.
-The healthcare team should possess an understanding of the models for grief, which allows providers to give support and guidance during the dying process and provides a coordinated effort to provide the patient and family with much-needed emotional support.
-[Level 5]
+Pharmacists participate by dispensing appropriate comfort medication in a timely fashion and working directly with the nursing staff.
+Hospice care providers, including social workers and nursing staff, can counsel, administer comfort care, deliver emotional support, and empathize with the patient and the family.
+The healthcare team should understand the models for grief, which allows providers to give support and guidance during the dying process and provides a coordinated effort to provide the patient and family with much-needed emotional support.

 References